-Provide the DocumentJobId and the EmailId to make sure each result document will be attached to the email.
+Provide the DocumentJobId and the EmailId to make sure each resulting document will be attached to the email.

 6. Send the email.

-The final flow should look like the following, you are ready to test your flow.
+The final flow should look like the following, and you are ready to test your flow.

 That’s it!
 We appreciate your feedback!
 Please share your thoughts by sending an email to firstname.lastname@example.org.